-We cannot expect every person to have maintained their car with best rust proofing materials.
+We cannot expect every person to have maintained their car with the best rust-proofing materials.
 Also, once it is formed, it is difficult to stop rust from spreading.
-Therefore, checking for rust is one of the most important parts in buying a used car.
+Therefore, checking for rust is one of the most important parts of buying a used car.
 But it is not an easy task even if it has already started to cause problems underneath.

 So how do you check to make sure your prospective car isn’t saddled with rust problems?
 Follow the instructions given below:

-- – Pull the carpets in the trunk and check for rusting.
+- Pull the carpets in the trunk and check for rust.

-These are the things to consider before signing the papers to avoid any rusting problem in the future.
+These are the things to consider before signing the papers to avoid any rusting problems in the future.